azrafe7/blackAndWhiteWeb/README.md

 # Overview
 Click on the extension icon to turn any web page into Black & White.

+Now you can also black list or white list urls in combination with Always ON option.

 Since v0.1.2 new options page added:
  - turn the extension always ON (also good for pranks :P )
  - show animated transition